ropensci/helminthR/cran-comments.md

 - {os: ubuntu-latest,  r: 'release'}

+All the examples are wrapped in \donttest{} calls as these calls access a web resource and sometimes this takes longer than the 5 second threshold.

 ## R CMD check results

 R CMD check results
 0 errors | 0 warnings | 0 notes

 ## Reverse dependencies